 ” When I left high school, the only thing that I was going to strive to do was to love people and love God.
 My perspective about popularity and all those things had changed.”

 Ben’s initial plans for a pro football career did not work out as expected.
 He spent half of his college career with two different injuries that took him completely out of the NFL draft.

-When Ben became a free agent, he was contacted by Tony Dungee, coach of the Indianapolis Colts.
-He and Ben are both alumni of the University of Minnesota, and had met at a conference.
+When Ben became a free agent, he was contacted by Tony Dungy, coach of the Indianapolis Colts.
+He and Ben are both alumni of the University of Minnesota and had met at a conference.
 The Colts paid Ben for a year while he underwent surgery and rehab.
 Three years after missing out on the draft, Ben was a starting tight end on the Colt’s Super Bowl championship team.
-Without those college injuries, and the related incidents that occurred during that time, that would not have happened.
+Without those college injuries, and the related incidents that occurred during that time, which would not have happened.
 That experience reinforced his faith and hope.

 Ben’s not your stereotypical macho football player.
 He always tells people that one of his main goals is to be vulnerable.
 “I’m not going to hide my mistakes,” he says firmly.
 “Maybe those who have dealt with the same things that I have can learn something.”

 When Ben was released from the Bengals due to injury.
 His football career came to an end.
 His faith and character helped him navigate this most challenging time.
 His approach to life is to grow in multiple areas while staying true to his values.
 He prepared himself for life after football.